facebookarchive/caffe2/_docs/getting-started/centos.md

 #### Get your repos set

-For whatever reason, many of the required dependencies don't show up in Amazon's enable repositories.
+Many of the required dependencies don't show up in Amazon's enabled repositories.
 Epel is already provided in this image, but the repo is disabled.
 You need to enable it by editing the repo config to turn it on.
 Set `enabled=1` in the `epel.repo` file.
 This enables you to find `cmake3 leveldb-devel lmdb-devel`.

 ```
 sudo vim /etc/yum.repos.d/epel.repo